Meet Our Team

 Mabel graduated magna cum laude from Florida International University with a Bachelor’s degree in sociology and a sub-concentration in environmental science.
 She has been civically engaged in Miami for the last ten years and has professional experience in program management, environmental and public health education, community outreach and non-profit administration.
 Overall, she has a strong determination to engage in projects that result in positive behavioral changes, social responsibility and sustainable development.
 Mabel is grateful to be a part of DIG’s Green Schools Challenge.
 She hopes to inspire those who she connects with and encourage them to respond to today’s and tomorrow’s challenges with a sensitivity for our natural systems and resources.

 Alexandra moved to Miami in 2007 from Kansas to attend the University of Miami.
 There she obtained her Master’s and Bachelor’s degrees in marine conservation.
 Prior to joining Dream in Green Alexandra was researching fisheries ecology with the National Oceanic and Atmospheric Administration.
 Looking for new challenges outside of scientific research, Alexandra came across the opportunity to join the Dream in Green team.
-She is excited to be a part of WE-LAB and to spearhead the expansion of the program into Broward County.
+She is excited to be a part of DIG and head the WE-LAB program and its expansion in South Florida.

 Sophia D. Salver